-Keep in mind that you need to be very careful about how much weight you add to a dog's backpack.
+Keep in mind that you need to be very careful about how much weight you add to a dog’s backpack.
 Most dogs can start with around 10% of their body weight, but this varies depending on the health, fitness, energy levels and breed of your dog.
+Some dogs can carry a bit more, but others simply aren’t suitable for carrying any extra weight.
 For this reason, I urge you to talk to your vet about the safety of a backpack for your dog before you start using one.

 You should also weigh the pack each time you use it.
 It’s easy to underestimate the amount of weight added – especially for small dogs.
 The weight should be evenly distributed on the left and right.

 Additionally, if you add weight to your dog’s backpack, make sure you build up walk times slowly.
 Even adding 10% extra body weight can greatly decrease the length of time a dog can walk without getting tired.
 Start by taking your dog on short walks with just an empty backpack, then gradually increase the weight and length of time.

 WARNING: You should only give your dog a backpack if you’re sure it’s safe, which is why you should talk to a vet before buying one.
 Elderly dogs, those with joint problems (especially neck and back) or those that are very small are not suitable for backpacks.

 Now you know what makes a great dog pack, here are six of the best options available at the moment.
 Make sure you read the individual dog backpack reviews to get one that’s suitable for your desired purpose.

 |#1||Ruffwear Approach Hiking Backpack||$$$||A durable and comfortable backpack with adjustable straps.
 Our top pick.|